dotlang/language/README.md

 11. There should not be ambiguity when calling a function.
 So having functions on examples 9 and 3 in same compilation is invalid.
 12. If a function is implemented in the runtime or core sub-system, it's body will be written as `{...}`
 13. Only local variables are mutable.
 So function cannot modify it's inputs.
+14. You can call a function or lambda which accepts an int with `int|string` only if you are sure it contains an integer.
+Other method is to define two functions with same signature, one for int and one for string.
+15. You can call a function that accepts `int|string` with either `int` or `string` or `int|string`.
+16. `return` is same as `return nothing`.

 ## Invocation